• Skip to primary navigation

 Vegan on Board logo

-Home » Recipes » Foraging » Vegan Mushroom Pâté Recipe
+Home » Recipes » Mushrooms

 Vegan Mushroom Pâté Recipe

-Full of the rich umami taste of mushrooms and toasted walnuts, this vegan mushroom pâté recipe is the perfect party appetiser.
+Full of the rich umami taste of mushrooms and toasted walnuts, this vegan mushroom pâté recipe is the perfect party appetizer.
 Your guests will love how delicious it is, and you’ll love how easy it is to make!

-This vegan mushroom pâté is full of meaty mushroom flavour without the meat.
-We first made mushroom pate when we catered for a friend’s wedding in Austria – vegan style!
-We made 4 different kinds of dips – hummus, baba ghanoush, tsatsiki, and mushroom pâté.
-At first the pate was the least popular (it’s not exactly the most attractive with it’s grey/brown colour) but word soon got out about how AMAZING it tasted.
+We made 4 different kinds of dips – hummus, baba ganoush, tzatziki, and mushroom pâté.
+At first the mushroom pate was the least popular (it’s not exactly the most attractive with it’s grey/brown colour) but word soon got out about how AMAZING it tasted.
 The massive bowl of it was empty in a flash!

-Proof that this vegan mushroom pate is loved by omnivores and herbivores alike.
+Proof that this vegan mushroom pate is loved by omnivores and herbivores alike!

 What kind of mushrooms work best in this pate?